KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 ![Profile rendering of added user faves no added def](static/images/TESTING/Bugs/added-faves-no-defs.png)

 # Maintaining the amount of upvotes and downvotes on a definition that has been 'edited'.
 While the original functionality for upvote and downvote was working, a bug arose when the a definition was updated or edited.
 The initial functionality added the user_id into either the upvote or downvote array stored in each definition document depending on the button clicked.
-It was noted however that the 'upvote' and 'downvote' arrays were emptied and the count on the respective buttons were reset to zero on a definition that had been edited.
+It was noted however that the 'upvote' and 'downvote' arrays were emptied and the count on the respective buttons was reset to zero on a definition that had been edited.
 In order to resolve this issue, all aspects of the functionality was assessed.

 To resolve this issue, it was necessary for the amount of upvotes and downvotes to be included in the pre-existing data sent to the edit_definition form.
 In order to do so, two hidden inputs were added to the edit_definition form, as these inputs do not need to be edited, they are hidden from the user.
-The value attribute set provides the count of the arrays.
-In app.py, both the upvote and downvote are requested from the form and a pre-emptive default amount is set.
-They are then updated with the rest of the submit dictionary.
+The value attribute set provided the count of the arrays.
+In the edit_definition function in app.py, both the upvote and downvote are requested from the form and a pre-emptive default amount was set.
+They were then updated with the rest of the 'submit' dictionary.

 ![Hidden inputs on edit definition form](static/images/TESTING/Bugs/hidden-inputs.png)
 ![Sumbit dictionary from edit definition function](static/images/TESTING/Bugs/edit-def-dict.png)